melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ### Maturity
+Maturity at length of nominal vermilion rockfish was previously studied by Wyllie Echeverria (1987) [-@Echeverria1987] from fish collected off central California.
+She found that 50% of females sampled were mature by 37 cm total length, and 50% of males were mature by 38 cm total length.
+Love et al. (1990) [-@Love1990b] reported 37 cm total length for female size at 50% maturity, based on fish collected in southern California.
+Phillips (1964) [-@Phillips1964] reported a size at 50% maturity of 13 inches (33 cm) total length, although the sampling location of the fish used to determine maturity for that study was not specified within California.

-For the current assessment, Melissa Head (NWFSC, pers. comm.) determined maturity for frog female vermilion rockfish caught by recent fishery-independent surveys.
+For the current assessment, Melissa Head (NWFSC, pers. comm.) determined maturity for 545 female vermilion rockfish caught by recent fishery-independent surveys.
 Two types of maturity determinations were provided, ‘biological maturity’ and ‘functional maturity.’
 The former category includes “juveniles exhibiting dummy runs (early vitellogenesis or yolk granules present in a small proportion of oocytes, some in early stages of cellular decay) and skip spawners (adults foregoing spawning in a given year)” (M. Head, pers. comm.), while the latter excludes such cases.
-Separate logistic regressions were fit to each type of maturity determination as a function of fork length (Figure frog), estimating LMAT at frog cm (biological maturity) and frog cm (functional maturity), with slopes of frog and frog, respectively.
+A logistic regression wa sfit to the functional maturity determination as a function of fork length (Figure \@ref(fig:fitted-fecundity)), estimating LMAT at 38.4 cm , with a slope of -0.312, based on the parameterization in Stock Synthesis.
 The samples available from areas north of Pt.
 Conception were smaller fish and did not allow for estimates of separate maturity curves.
 Both California vermilion assessments assumed the same maturity ogive (Figure \@ref(fig:maturity)).

+### Fecundity
+Phillips (1964) [-@Phillips1964] reported fecundity for nominal “vermilion” rockfish collected in waters off California.
+Based on a sample of 12 fish ranging in size from 315-550 mm total length, he reported the maximum and minimum number of eggs as 1,625,600 and 63,300 per female, respectively.
+Love et al. [-@Love1990b] estimated fecundity of fish in southern California, and reported a allometric fecundity - length relationship (eggs vs. total length, cm) with an exponent of 5.02, suggesting a significant increase in weight-specific fecundity with female size given a roughly cubic weight-length relationship.
+Dick et al. [-@Dick2017] conducted a meta-analysis of Sebastes fecundity-length relationships.
+Insufficient data were available to model the subgenus *Rosicola*, but the predictive distribution of the fecundity-length exponent for the genus as whole centered around a value of 4, supporting a general pattern of increasing weight-specific fecundity among the Sebastes.
+Analyses to date have not examined size-dependent changes in brood frequency for vermilion or sunset rockfishes, i.e. fecundity estimates represent brood fecundity.

+For this assessment, new observations of fecundity at length were supplied by S. Beyer (UCSC / SWFSC, pers. comm.).
+These data were combined with digitized historical data sets mentioned above to estimate a new fecundity-length relationship (Figure here).
+The relationship between fecundity (millions of eggs) and fork length (cm) estimated from these data and used in the assessment was
+ $F = 2.8e^{-9}L^{4.97}$

+The resulting relationship between fecundity by female weight (kg) is in Figure \@ref(fig:fecundity), with spawning output at age is in Figure \@ref(fig:spawningoutpuage).

 ### Fecundity